tscrwfrd/flux-grimoire/README.md

 # FlowForge: Practical Fluid Solver Examples
-This is my collection numerical solvers for fluid dynamics simulations, currently only focusing on the fundamental conservation laws of mass and momentum.
+FlowForge is a comprehensive collection of numerical solvers for computational fluid dynamics (CFD) simulations.
+This repository serves as a reference implementation for various numerical methods commonly used in fluid dynamics.

+The primary goals of this repository are to:

+- Provide well-documented implementations of fluid dynamics solvers
+- Demonstrate different numerical methods for solving fluid flow problems

 ## Fluid Flow Algorithms: Working Examples